 In Cheshire East, life expectancy varies significantly from one area to another.

-Life expectancy for men varies by almost 11 years across Cheshire East, from 83.8 years in parts of Wilmslow to 72.9% in parts of Crewe.
-Whereas for women life expectancy varies from 93.8% in parts of Macclesfield to 77 in parts of Crewe, a variation of almost 17 years across Cheshire East4.
+Life expectancy for men varies by almost 11 years from 83.8 years in parts of Wilmslow to 72.9 years in parts of Crewe.
+For women life expectancy varies from 93.8 years in parts of Macclesfield to 77 in parts of Crewe, a variation of almost 17 years4.

-Older people and poverty
+Older People and Poverty

-Despite increases in pensioner incomes over the last fifteen years, in 2009/10, 16 percent of pensioners in the UK were living in poverty.
+Despite increases in pensioner incomes over the last fifteen years, in 2009/10, 16% of pensioners in the UK were living in poverty.
 Two-thirds of these pensioners were women5.